auth0-sandbox/auth0-application-development/module01-instructions.md

 The data for expenses is at the end of the file; this is just sample data for testing the application.

-## Testing the Express Application
+## Part 4: Testing the Express Application

 1. Open the *Run/Debug* panel from the toolbar
 ![Run/Debug](./.assets/images/vscode-toolbar-rundebug.png)